 Do you have a question about financial inclusion in the EU?
-Want to know more about EU financial instruments for microfinance programs?
-Looking for recent access to financial research initiatives?
-Are you curious to find out how the European Code of Conduct works?
+Want to know more about the EU financial instruments for microfinance?
+Looking for access to finance research initiatives?
+Or are you curious to find out how the European Code of Good Conduct works?
 We have answers for you!

 One of the many functions of the European Microfinance Network (EMN) is to organise debates and webinars addressing a wide range of subjects pertinent to microfinance in Europe.
 These activities are a chance to foster an exchange of ideas among different partners, and contribute to spreading knowledge of microfinance throughout Europe.

 The peer-to-peer exchange visits, exclusively intended for EMN members, provide each EMN member with the opportunity to visit another member on a specific theme, in order to deepen the understanding of their work, to encourage exchange of good practices and to develop expertise.

 These bilateral exchanges, tailor-made to members' needs and expectations, also facilitate cooperation and collaboration between EMN members.